 Linda has covered style & beauty, home decor, DIY, tech, internet and social media trends for MSN Living.
 From 2007-2013 she was editor/writer/content producer for Women’s Issues at About.com, owned by the New York Times Company.
 Under her guidance, About.com Women’s Issues rose to become the internet’s top ranked site for “women’s issues” on Google.
 For About she produced over 2400 pieces of original content ranging from politics to pop culture, examining issues that affected women’s lives.

 She produced/co-hosted the award-winning women’s issues talk show Women’s Voices, on radio and television in the Syracuse, NY media market.
 She was also co-host of WCNY-TV’s midday talk show Hour CNY serving a 19-county region in upstate New York with a market of over 1.8 million.

 Linda is a member of the Women’s Media Center Progressive Women’s Voices program and the National Cancer Survivor’s Day Speaker’s Bureau; she’s been a keynote speaker at cancer survivor conferences from Hartford, CT to Cooperstown, NY.
 She was featured in the 2016 Rochester, NY “Listen to Your Mother” cast, a national event giving voice to motherhood with regional performances across the U.S., and her performance of “Being Japanese” is on the Listen To Your Mother YouTube channel.

 National Media Appearances

-Linda has been a guest on ABC’s Good Morning America, NPR’s Talk of the Nation, WNYC’s The Brian Lehrer Show, and has been quoted in the New York Times and San Francisco Chronicle.
+Linda has been a guest on ABC’s Good Morning America, NPR’s Talk of the Nation, WNYC’s The Brian Lehrer Show, and has been quoted in the New York Times on cancer survivorship and the San Francisco Chronicle.